anderslarssonvbg/StokabWebApi/README.md

 {
 	"supplier": "STOKAB",
-	"product": "Point2Point", // "e.g. 'Point2Point', 'Star'"
+	"productId": "98j35-f4fewf-fwef-f444", // "e.g. 'Point2Point', 'Star'"
 	"referenceId": "CH-12345", // "client own reference for this inquiry, could be empty" "from": {
-		"pointId": "ABC123",
+		"address": { /*"may be set to null if any product only requires one point (address).
+E.g. Point2Point"*/ "city" : "Stockholm",
+			"streetName": "Drottninggatan",
+			"streetNumber": "52",
+			"streetLittera": "A"
+		},
 		"comment": "", // "if an additional comment for the from point could be useful for the supplier" },
-	"to": { // "may be set to null if any product only requires one point (address)" "pointId": "ABC789",
+	"to": { "address": {
+			"city" : "Stockholm",
+			"streetName": "Drottninggatan",
+			"streetNumber": "68",
+			"streetLittera": "A"
+		},
 		"comment": "", // "if an additional comment for the to point could be useful for the supplier" },
-	"redundancy": { // "may be set to null if no redundancy is wanted" "type": "Full", // "'Normal', 'Full'"
+	"redundancy": {  /* Will not be implemented by Innofactor */ "type": "Full", // "'Normal', 'Full'"
 		"toPointId": "CBA123"
 	},
 	"customerType": "Commercial", // "e.g. 'Commercial', 'Residential'"
-	"serviceLevel": "Premium", // "e.g. 'Base', 'Gold', 'Premium'" "parameters": [
+	"serviceLevel": "Premium", // "e.g. 'Base', 'Gold', 'Premium'" "parameters": [  /* Will not be implemented by Innofactor */ {
-		{
 			"name": "ConnectorType",
 			"value": "SC/APC"